kavyanshpandey/python-flask-blog/README.md

 # python-flask-Web-APP

 ### This is a Web Application made with python-Flask, and SQLLITE3 used as backend.
+### Flask is a micro web framework written in Python.
+It is classified as a microframework because it does not require particular tools or libraries.
 ### Project View

 ## Use Cases